xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 > Threat modeling is analyzing representations of a system to highlight concerns about security and privacy characteristics.

 But at the same time, it is extremely general and abstract.
-In my world, where I mostly work with developers, it's a technique to find security problems **before** implementation happened.
+For me, and I mostly work with developers, it's a technique to find security problems **before** implementation happened.
 And what do we have before implementation, you may ask?
 Creating a **design**.
 Design can be as simple as drawing a few boxes and arrows among them or complex with multiple diagrams. **Anything is enough** (especially for the beginning), it's only a model, it's wrong, but it can be useful.

 {{< figure src="https://user-images.githubusercontent.com/17719543/195526702-922b05ae-f28e-4889-af64-6962c31122d0.png" class="image-center" >}}